arda-guler/orbitSim3D/docs/MANUAL.md

 - math_utils.py: General mathematical functions that are not provided by the math library.

 - orbit.py: 2-body Keplerian orbit class that is used for making quick trajectory projections into the future.

+- resource.py: Handles custom resources defined by equations; simulating energy generation, antenna power and such.

 - plot.py: Plot class that handles plotting of variables in certain time intervals on user's demand.